Skip to Main Content

 While Gold OA is always publisher facilitated, there are different ways they make work open.
 Here are the basic models that publishers follow:

 • Author funded OA – Publishers will often make content free and open for readers, but pass along the costs of publication to authors in the form of Article Processing Charges (APCs).
 If an author has no grant or department money to cover this charge, they are personally responsible for it.
 APCs can range anywhere from under $500 to several thousand dollars, for publication in a big-name journal.
-For example, Springer Nature made headlines when it announced it would set its APC at $11,390 per article, for it's flagship publication, Nature, and 32 other journals.
+For example, Springer Nature made headlines when it announced it would set its APC at $11,390 per article, for its flagship publication, Nature, and 32 other journals.

 • Hybrid OA – Certain journals make some of their content free and open while shielding other articles behind paywalls.
 They often frame this as an "author choice" model, where individual researchers can decide whether to pay APCs to make their article open.
 Publishers sometimes claim that this is a transitional model, and that hybrid journals are a necessary step on the way to full OA.
 But universities see this as double-dipping, since we're paying for the closed, subscription content, as well as paying to make the OA articles open.
 This system also disadvantages the many authors who cannot afford to pay.
 While having access to some information is better than nothing, this model is a complex one to manage.
 It is a challenge to librarians and to the public to know what is free and what is not.